rajeevbarde/civit-lora-download/README.md

 1. Save the full folder path where all the LoRA files will get downloaded.
 2. Add your Civitai API token.
 3. Press the **Save All settings** button to apply your changes.

+## Future plans

+1. Download LoRA from Hugging Face and Civitai that are not present in the database, and register them automatically.
+2. Create a similar app for managing and organizing checkpoint models.

+## Support & Donations

+If you find this project helpful, consider supporting it!

+**MetaMask (ETH/BSC/Polygon):**

+`0x2900e256ad4C5a6035ee90B975243C13c8e71049`